 Whether or not it’s helping change the industry might take many years to know, but the good it’s doing for filmmakers like Alice, Jason and Ollie is palpable.

-“I was art directing and it was probably going to be a seven year process for me, to start even becoming a shadow of a director on set” says Alice.
+“I was art directing and it was probably going to be a seven-year process for me, to start even becoming a shadow of a director on set” says Alice.

-“That was just going to be the process and everyone kind of knew it but even since going back to work, I’ve already started co-directing with other people.
+“That was just going to be the process and everyone kind of knew it but ever since going back to work, I’ve already started co-directing with other people.
 So for me, it’s cut seven years off my redevelopment, which is just invaluable.”

 Ollie Wolf knows exactly how it’s set him on a straight path for his future.

 “I think the thing that’s really good about this, is it makes you aware of your ability and you can do something.
 It gives you confidence.
-It’s like the four minute mile being broken.
+It’s like the four-minute mile being broken.
 This idea that if I want something to happen, I actually can do this.”

 “And if you can do it in two days, you can do it in a week”, Alice is quick to point out.

 Jason, the youngest of the three, who is still in film school and openly confesses he was unsure of what he wanted for his career, adds a different perspective.

 “Primarily I wanted to be an actor and really, I think this experience as well as my school experience, taught me that there are many different ways of going about telling different stories.
 Just being able to get into it and tell your stories however you can, whether you’re an actor, or a director, or a writer.
 Any of these different facets, it’s really a great thing to be able to be a part of this industry.

 “I’m not a very focused individual, but I want to focus more on the directing and writing path as well.”